nanvel/blog/pages/books.md

 - The Self-Taught Programmer by Cory Althoff
 - Statistics for Absolute Beginners by O. Theobald
 - Trading Evolved by Andreas Clenow
+- Patterns of Enterprise Application Architecture by Martin Fowler

 ## Archive